-For results on a fund basis (Pages 24 to 29), total governmental fund balances increased by \$62.4 million from the prior fiscal year.
-The significant components for the increase are increases of \$8.0 million in the General Fund, \$16.4 million in the Shoreline Regional Park Community Fund, \$9.3 million in the Housing Fund, \$22.3 million in the Park Land Dedication Capital Projects Fund, and \$10.3 million in the Other Governmental Funds, offset by a decrease of \$4.0 million in the General Capital Projects Fund.
+For results on a fund basis (Pages 24 to 29), total governmental fund balances increased by \$99.1 million (including the impact of restatement) from the prior fiscal year.
+The significant components for the increase are increases of \$37.3 million in the General Fund, \$22.0 million in the Shoreline Regional Park Community Fund, \$32.6 million in the Housing Fund, and \$28.5 million in the Other Governmental Funds, offset by a decrease of \$2.5 million in the General Capital Projects Fund and \$18.8 million in the Park Land Dedication Capital Projects Fund.

-For the General Fund, revenues continued to exceed expenditures due, in large part, to the growth in property taxes, offset by a decrease in developer fees and contributions and decrease in sales and other taxes impacted by the COVID-19 pandemic.
-The increase in the Shoreline Regional Park Community Fund is due primarily to growth in property taxes.
-Decreases in the General Capital Projects Fund are due to decreased transfers from other funds as well as reduced investment income.
-The increases in the Housing Fund and the Park Land Dedication Capital Projects Fund resulted from development-related fees generated from the development activities.
+For the General Fund, revenues exceeded expenditures due, in large part, to the growth in property taxes, sales taxes and other taxes, and grant funding received.
+The increase in the Shoreline Regional Park Community Fund is due primarily to growth in property taxes and increase in developer fees and contributions.
+The increases in the Housing Fund resulted from fees generated from development-related activities.
+Decreases in the General Capital Projects Fund are due to increased capital expenditures as well as decreased investment income.
+The decrease in the Park Land Dedication Capital Projects Fund was due to a one-time development-related fee collected in the prior fiscal year and increased transfers out to other funds for capital projects.